 - Check those websites addresses: unless the hackers have hacked an official website, they can’t have the same website address as the real one.
 Always check the URL for small deviations from the official title.
 In emails, you can hover your cursor over buttons and hyperlinks to see the address in the lower left corner.

 - Don’t trust random warnings: you should already have an antivirus app installed.
 If it isn’t freaking out, you shouldn’t be either.
-If you don’t have an antivirus installed, any warning you see online might be pushing fake antivirus software.
+If you don’t have an antivirus installed, any warning you see online might be pushing fake antivirus software (or a VPN scam).
 Instead, get one from an official supplier or a trusted website like CNet or Softpedia.

 - Beware of good deals: if a deal seems too good to be true when shopping online, then it probably is.
 If that isn’t enough for you, web search the site’s name to find out more about it, and check reviews on websites like TrustPilot.